xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong pocast
+## 143 how to handle golf swing

+move as much as possible, walk kids to the school

+## 142 Training

 ## 141 yoga specialist

 commit to excelence - do not take a club if you are not commited to be exelent with it.